 Q. What happens if a student loses a Making Music Matters instrument?

 A. If a student loses their instrument, they should report it immediately to their instructor, school office or other Making Music Matters staff.

 Q. What happens if there is a problem with a Making Music Matters instrument?

 A. If an instrument breaks, the student should bring it to their instructor on their lesson day.
 There should be no attempt for a student, friend or family member to fix an instrument that isn't working properly.

 Q. How should Making Music Matters students practice their instruments when they are not in lessons?

-A. Students who take their instruments home are encouraged to practice at home throughout each week.
-They should play something they enjoy each time they practice.
+A. Students who take their instruments home are encouraged to practice at home each week.
+Instructors offer guidance on what students should practice.
+Students should play something they enjoy each time they practice.
 Making Music Matters has an extensive online video library of lessons recorded by our instructors available to view at no cost.
 Some of the videos don't even require an instrument.

 Q. How can I bring Making Music Matters to my school?